survivejs/webpack-book/manuscript/appendices/02_hmr.md

 The message tells that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it and this is something to fix next.

-TODO: NamedModulesPlugin -> optimization.namedModules

-T> The setup assumes you have enabled `webpack.NamedModulesPlugin()`.
+T> The setup assumes you have enabled `optimization.namedModules`.
 If you run webpack in `development` mode, it will be on by default.

-W> _webpack-dev-server_ can be picky about paths.
-Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses the problem in more detail.

 W> You should **not** enable HMR for your production configuration.
-It likely works, but it makes your bundles more significant than they should be.
+It likely works, but it makes your bundles larger than they should be.

 W> If you are using Babel, configure it so that it lets webpack control module generation as otherwise, HMR logic won't work!
+See the _Loading JavaScript_ chapter for the exact setup.

-## Implementing the HMR Interface
+## Implementing the HMR interface

 Webpack exposes the HMR interface through a global variable: `module.hot`.
 It provides updates through `module.hot.accept(<path to watch>, <handler>)` function and you need to patch the application there.